 Your red team shows up and runs Mimikatz, tries Kerberos relay attacks, attempts lateral movement across network segments, and exfiltrates via unencrypted channels.

 Result: EDR blocks the binaries.
 Lateral movement fails (segmentation).
+Encrypted data stays encrypted.
 Nothing detectable because nothing succeeds.

 Your blue team concludes: "EDR is misconfigured.
-We need better visibility into Kerberos traffic."
+We need better visibility into Kerberos traffic.
+We need better encryption key logging."

 Wrong.
 Those attacks don't fit your threat model.
 An actual FIN7 intrusion into your environment would: